 The current emperor took power over 1,100 years ago, and despite coming from a species whose lifespan rarely exceeds 100, the official line is that he merely 'under the weather' which is why he is no longer seen in public.

 - In Drowtales, no one has seen Queen Val'Sharess Diva'ratrika Val'Sharen for 16 years.
 She is dead and three of her daughters, who arranged her death, now rule as the Man Behind the Man.
-They pulled this off because Diva was already well known for liking solitude, though the illusion is starting to crack...Oh, and you know 'Blueberry'?
-That's her!
+They pulled this off because Diva was already well known for liking solitude, though the illusion is starting to crack, with both the Sullisin'rune and the Sarghress factions suspecting the truth.
+After a timeskip she starts appearing again but this is actually a Body Double, and when the double is publicly assassinated the ruse is ended for good.

 - In Sluggy Freelance, His Masterness, the ruler of 4U City, fulfilled this trope for quite some time.
 He was eventually revealed to be that universe's Riff, succeeding that universe's Schlock.